Twin Cities, Gemini

 Cadence turned to address the odd change in conversation but paused when she saw a familiar figure peering into the window of the candy store they had been discussing.
 It was the Sagittarian tourist from that night in the alleyway with Feliciano and two of Matilda’s girls.

 “Give me a sec,” Cadence said, patting Francis on the back as she approached the tourist from behind.
-She cleared her throat.
+She cleared her throat when she was in front of him.
 “Well, talk about a twist of fate.”

 The Sagittarian’s head perked up as he turned around.
 He squinted at her for a long and hard moment before he threw his hands up in the air.